 While this renegotiation is taking place, no data can pass through the SSH connection, so it may appear to “freeze”.
 Usually the same algorithm is used as at the start of the connection, with a similar overhead.

 These options control how often WinSCP will initiate a repeat key exchange (“rekey”).

 You might have a need to disable time-based rekeys completely for the same reasons that keepalives aren’t always helpful.
 If you anticipate suffering a network dropout of several hours in the middle of an SSH connection, but were not actually planning to send data down that connection during those hours, then an attempted rekey in the middle of the dropout will probably cause the connection to be abandoned, whereas if rekeys are disabled then the connection should in principle survive (in the absence of interfering firewalls).
+See keepalives sectionfor more discussion of these issues; for these purposes, rekeys have much the same properties as keepalives.
+(Except that rekeys have cryptographic value in themselves, so you should bear that in mind when deciding whether to turn them off.)
 Note, however, that the SSH server can still initiate rekeys.

 As well as specifying a value in bytes, the following shorthand can be used:

 Disabling data-based rekeys entirely is a bad idea.
 The integrity, and to a lesser extent, confidentiality of the SSH protocol depend in part on rekeys occurring before a 32-bit packet sequence number wraps around.
 Unlike time-based rekeys, data-based rekeys won’t occur when the SSH connection is idle, so they shouldn’t cause the same problems.